With head, heart and hand!

 - victims and offenders;

-- wherever conflict is seen to exist, for example, between parties to a contract.
+- wherever conflict is seen to exist, for example, if you have signed a contract.

 “To jaw-jaw is always better than to war-war” (Sir Winston Churchill).